HIGH School Academic Hub

 Language Arts

-- OL64S - Science Fiction through Literature and Film - Science Fiction explores the possibilities of potential change in the present and in the future.
+- Science Fiction through Literature and Film (A) - Science Fiction explores the possibilities of potential change in the present and in the future.
 Students investigate technological, scientific, and sociological change through the study of current media forms, and classical and popular science fiction.
 Students may analyze literature for scientific accuracy and literary merit.
-Students explore their personal viewpoints in the area of science fiction.
+Students explore their personal viewpoints in the area of science fiction..

-- FRCC ENG 1022 - English Composition 2 - Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or argumentative compositions.
-This is a statewide Guaranteed Transfer course in the GT-CO2 category.
+- English Composition 2 (B) - Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or argumentative compositions.
+Front Range Community College Credit.

 Mathematics